 As a way to learn more about what is occurring within Greek-letter organizations, Penn State sends a survey to every new fraternity and sorority member, that requests information about the experiences they are having within their organizations.
 Also, a group of randomly selected new members from every fraternity are interviewed about their experiences.
-Both of these initiatives have proven to be useful and will be repeated in the coming year.
+Both of these initiatives have proven to be useful and will continue.

-WILL PENN STATE BAN ALL OF GREEK LIFE?
+WHY DIDN’T PENN STATE JUST BAN ALL OF GREEK LIFE?

-As Penn State President Barron indicated in a recent blog post, the positives provided by the Greek-life community are worth protecting – but in order for that to occur, change is needed.
+As Penn State President Eric Barron indicated in a spring blog post, the positives provided by the Greek-life community are worth protecting – but in order for that to occur, change is needed.

 WHAT IS THE UNIVERSITY DOING ABOUT THE STUDENTS NAMED IN THE GRAND JURY PRESENTMENT?

 The University, through its review and conduct processes, is looking at all aspects of the Beta Theta Pi tragedy.
 While we understand and have sympathy for those who desire immediate action, it is important to follow proper processes to ensure the integrity of any investigative work and conclusions.
 But we note there is no part of this tragedy that is not under review.

 We placed a graduation hold in the spring 2017 on any student named in the presentment who was scheduled to graduate.
 We are not disclosing information on the number of students who were held back from graduation.
 University disciplinary proceedings against individual students involved are ongoing at this time.
 Our disciplinary process is separate and distinct from any criminal investigation.

 WHY HAVEN’T YOU EXPELLED THE STUDENTS WHO WERE ALLEGEDLY INVOLVED?